Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Cosponsoring a bill aimed at preventing abortions directly contradicts the stated support for abortion access.
+Why: Cosponsoring a bill aimed at preventing abortions directly contradicts the stated opposition to abortion access.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.